 Ultimately, there's a need to fully understand risks, balance priorities and focus resources in the most effective way possible.
 There's no cookie-cutter method to designing a strong application security policy framework for your organization.
 It's a matter of setting the bar at the right risk and protection level, determining which flaws really matter, understanding remediation and mitigation, and keeping an eye on third-party applications and open source component use.
 When you can balance these needs - and maintain a focus on standards like the OWASP Top 10 or SANS 25 - you'll be positioned for maximum performance and protection.

 Learn how policies impact an AppSec program.
-Read "Three Reasons AppSec Policies Matter" for a more detailed examination of the topic.
+Read the Veracode "Blog" for a more.

 Today's business environment swirls around a few basic things: speed, flexibility and innovation.
 Organizations that assemble the pieces of the puzzle effectively reap significant gains - and even become disruptors.
 As a result, many organizations have turned to DevOps and continuous integration/delivery (CI/CD) methodologies to introduce a more agile framework.
 For some organizations, AppSec has never been a priority and the emerging digital framework demands changes.
 For others, existing AppSec policies were never designed to address DevOps and CI/CD - they were written with entirely different needs and requirements in mind.